WICG/display-locking/README.md

 Recall that when not rendered, the property also applies size containment to the element.
-This means that when not rendered, the element will use the specified `contain-intrinsic-size` making the element layout as if it had a single block child with 100px width and 200px height.
+This means that when not rendered, the element will use the specified `contain-intrinsic-size`, making the element layout as if it had a single block child with 100px width and 200px height.
 This ensures that the element still occupies space when not rendered.
-At the same time, it lets the element size to its contents when the subtree is rendered (since size containment no longer applies).
+At the same time, it lets the element size to its true contents when the subtree is rendered (since size containment no longer applies), thus removing the concern that estimates like 100x200 are sometimes inaccurate (which would otherwise result in displaying incorrect layout for on-screen content).

 ```html
 <style>